This BLOG On Is 120 Day Mortgage Late Considered Foreclosure Was Written By Gustan Cho and UPDATED And PUBLISHED On February 19th, 2020

 Late Payments can happen among the best of us.

-- Mortgage Underwriters will need letter of explanation why mortgage borrowers were late.
+- Mortgage Underwriters will need a letter of explanation of why mortgage borrowers were late.

 - Was it for job loss?

 - Was it due to a divorce?

 - Was it due to other extenuating circumstances?